 Black mold – what is it?

-In a nutshell, black mold is essentially the umbrella term that refers to the entirety of the fungi that thrive in damp and warm areas.
+According to a reliable water damage restoration service, black mold is essentially the umbrella term that refers to the entirety of the fungi that thrive in damp and warm areas.
 However, the most common type of mold that grows in homes is called Stachybotryschartarum.
 This type of black mold usually grows in areas within a home that are usually warm and moist such as bathrooms, basements, and kitchens.

 It is wellworth noting that black mold is a toxigenic fungus; this essentially means that spores can spread quickly throughout a home.
 More importantly, it’s a danger to the residents of the property.